mikaelpatel/Cosa/README.md

 your-arduino-install-directory/hardware/arduino/cores/arduino.
 The
 examples should be moved to your Arduino sketchbook directory.

-The programmers application interface documentation is available as HTML in the file doc.zip.
+The application programmers interface documentation is available as HTML in the file doc.zip.
 Uncompress this file and navigate your browser to the index file.
-The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy.
+The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy, include dependencies, and much more.

-The provided documentation is generated with doxygen and may be generated for users source code if the Cosa documentation style is adapted.
+The provided documentation is generated with doxygen and may also be generated for users source code if the Cosa documentation style is adapted.
 See the Doxyfile for configuration of doxygen.